 So my challenge to you is to start showing more gratitude in your everyday life!
 Start with the people who are close to you.
 Do something thoughtful for them, like offer to help clean up after the Thanksgiving meal!
 Give them a compliment on something you appreciate or admire about them.
 Don’t stop there — do something for people you interact daily with, like give a generous tip when you pick up your coffee, or bring flowers to a co-worker and leave a note telling them they are appreciated and doing a good job.
 And definitely show gratitude to the people who challenge you.
 This might be listening to what they have to say without telling them they are wrong.
 Maybe you can use it as a lesson to practice patience, courage and compassion.

 A great way to practice gratitude is to keep a journal, write down the the things you are grateful for.
 Try it in the morning to set the mood for the rest of your day.
 According to Greater Good Magazine, it may be more beneficial for you to journal occasionally rather than everyday.

 In conclusion, I think we all need a little more gratitude in our lives, and the best way to achieve it, it to be the one who practices it!
-It’s a ripple affect, showing gratitude and kindness to others will encourage them to do the same.
-You may not see it directly or right away, but your actions make a difference!
+It’s a ripple affect — showing gratitude and kindness to others will encourage them to do the same.
+It can be as simple as thanking your spouse for bringing you coffee in the morning, or thanking your child for helping out with chores.
+Some of these things may be expected of them, but you can express your gratitude nonetheless.
+You may not see results directly or right away, but your actions make a difference!

 “Gratitude is the healthiest of all human emotions.
 The more you express gratitude for what you have, the more likely you will have even more to express gratitude for.” —Zig Ziglar